 The biggest difference with the Interceptor is the way you sit.
 The pegs are further forward for an upright stance and the straight handlebar makes for a relaxed riding position.
 This means there is less weight towards the front of the motorcycle, which makes it slightly more lazy through quick direction changes.
 However, take it easy or show it a series of sweeping bends and the Interceptor will tackle it with poise.
 It isn’t a motorcycle that likes being hurried, but it certainly is happy to work its way through the twisty bits.
 Show it an open stretch of road though and you could munch down miles without ever feeling fatigued.
 Push it to the ragged edge and the straight up riding stance means you need to work harder to get up to v-max on the Interceptor.
 But then, you can dial it back a notch and cruise at speeds past the ton all day.
 In case you do decide to try and max out straight-line performance, you will notice a bit of a wobble at speeds that I cannot write about here.
 This does feel unnerving, but the bike manages to keep things at acceptable levels.

 With the Interceptor, Royal Enfield has created an ideal upgrade for existing Classic/ Thunderbird 500 owners and an automatic option for anyone who has ever thought of the Street 750/ T 100.
 Here is an exquisite modern classic that has the refinement, build and handling to match anything else in the class and is incredibly easy to use and live with.
 The fact that it feels nothing like a traditional Royal Enfield should help bring a lot of new people into the fold too.
-Moreover, we expect a price that should hover around the 3.5-lakh mark to make this a proposition that you cannot turn away from.
+Moreover, with a starting price of Rs 2.5 lakh, makes this a proposition that you cannot turn away from.
 Not to forget that the sales and service network available makes for fair consideration as well.
 This, the Interceptor 650, has the ability to be your one motorcycle that can be used to commute on and tour on, as well as have a bit of fun blasting around on.

 Spec: 648cc, parallel twin, air/ oil cooled